Nuitka/Nuitka-website/doc/doc/roadmap.rst

 ******************************
  Features to be added for 1.7
 ******************************

+[ ] Update for MinGW64 on Windows to use gcc 12.x based on.

+[ ] Add download updating for standalone as well, onefile for windows works.

 [ ] Initial support for ctypes based direct calls of C code.